 All students, including boys, in Year 7 can get a free HPV vaccine.
+The vaccine is given in two doses 6-12 months apart.
 If you are a parent or carer, you will receive a letter to sign and send back to your school if you would like your child to be vaccinated.
 The vaccine will help protect your child from HPV for when they start sexual activity or get married.

-If your child missed the vaccine at school, they can still get it for free until 25 years of age.
+If your child missed the vaccine at school, they can still get it for free until 19 years of age.
 If you would like to be vaccinated as an adult, ask your doctor.